Olympians are swimming upstream against bias toward Black hair, and so are the rest of us daily

 Fifty-eight percent of African American children cannot swim.
 According to the Centers for Disease Control and Prevention, Black children from 10 to 14 years old drown at rates 7.6 times higher than white children.
 After a deeper dive below the surface, answers are revealed why.

-Slave masters prohibit blacks from learning to swim.
+Slave masters prohibited blacks from learning to swim.
 They saw swimming as a way to escape slavery.
 During the Jim Crow era, municipal pools were racially segregated.
 Pools that became the target of desegregation protests were frequently drained or doused with acid.
 For example, civil rights activist Mimi Jones, a Roxbury resident who died last year at 73, was part of the 1964 St. Augustine swim-in – but when she and fellow protest swimmers jumped into the “white-only” Monson Motor Lodge pool, the owner of the hotel poured in muriatic acid.
 The photo of the incident is one of the iconic images of the era.

 The criminalization of Black hair starts early.
 Sadly, the sports arena is no exception.
 In 2019, a 16-year-old high school Black wrestler had to make a split-second decision about his hair before his match when a white referee gave him an ultimatum: “Your hair covering doesn’t conform to the rulebook, so cut your dreadlocks or forfeit.”
 The viral video of a white female trainer cutting off the athlete’s locks sent shockwaves.

-Of the 26 women swimmers traveling to the Olympics, only two are black: Simone Manuel of the United States and Alice Dearing of Great Britain.
+Of the 26 women swimmers traveling to the Olympics, only two are Black: Simone Manuel of the United States and Alice Dearing of Great Britain.
 Manuel is co-captain of the U.S. Olympic swim squad.
 Dearing had initially partnered with Soul Caps, until the headgear was rejected.

 Representation is critical in dismantling traditionally “white-only” sports.

 FINA will not remove its universal swim cap guideline that “one size fits all” for this Olympics.
-For the sport to flourish, I suggest that by the next Olympics, it adopts the Crown Act (for “Create a Respectful and Open World for Natural Hair”), a law prohibiting discrimination based on hairstyle and hair texture first adopted in California in 2019.
+For the sport to flourish, I suggest that by the next Olympics it adopts the Crown Act (for “Create a Respectful and Open World for Natural Hair”), a law prohibiting discrimination based on hairstyle and hair texture first adopted in California in 2019.
 Only then can the sports body begin to uphold its mission: “providing a framework for increased participation, enhanced promotion and global competitive success in the sport.”

 The Rev. Irene Monroe is a speaker, theologian and syndicated columnist.
 She does a segment called “All Revved Up!” on WGBH (89.7 FM) on Boston Public Radio and a segment called “What’s Up?”
 Fridays on New England Channel News.